joycee883/joycee883/README.md

 👀 A Data Science Enthusiast with a passion for Machine Learning and AI, always exploring how these fields can unlock new possibilities.

-🌱 Currently, I’m deepening my skills in advanced data analysis, machine learning, and deep learning.
+🌱 Currently, I’m deepening my skills in Exploratory data analysis, machine learning, and GenAI.

 💞️ I’m open to collaborating on data science and machine learning projects.
 Some of my work includes Customer Churn Prediction, Breast Cancer Classification, GDP Data Analysis, IMDB Ratings Analysis, and more!